expo/expo/docs/pages/versions/unversioned/sdk/battery.md

 #### Returns

-- An EventSubscription object that you can call remove() on when you would like to unsubscribe the listener.
+- An `EventSubscription` object that you can call `remove()` on when you would like to unsubscribe from the listener.

 ### `Battery.watchBatteryStateChange(callback)`

 Subscribe to the battery state change updates.
-One of the four, `unplugged`, `full`, `unknown`, `charging` battery state will be returned.
+One of the four possible battery state values, `unplugged`, `full`, `unknown`, or `charging`, will be returned.

 #### Arguments